Cardiac Resynchronization Therapy (CRT)

 Is CRT a surgical procedure?

-Yes, it requires implantation of a device under the skin.
+Yes, it typically involves implanting a device under the skin, often near the collarbone.

 Are there risks associated with CRT?